the-mason-jar/the-mason-jar/infusions/vodka/ursula.md

 Ingredients
 -----------
-* 1 large English, cored and chopped
+* 1 large English cucumber, cored and chopped
 * One 750 ml bottle of Tito's vodka.

 Preparation